[background image] image of a bike workshop (for a bicycle shop)

 Above

-Initial sketches for ARGO were done during my first meeting with the client while he told me his ideas.
+Initial sketches for ARGO, done during my first meeting with the client while he explained the concept.

 My Role